 How to Help A Loved One Seek Treatment

 Learn all that you can: Alzheimer’s disease may not have a cure, but it does have a predictable course.
 Learn about the different stages of this disease, what you can expect, and what to plan for.
-Find local area centers that specialize in caring for those who have advanced Alzheimer’s disease and look into home care options.
+Find local area treatment centers or hospitals that specialize in caring for those who have advanced Alzheimer’s disease and look into home care options.
 Armed with knowledge, you’ll be able to make a more informed decision about your loved one’s future.

 Seek support: Caring for a loved one who has a form of dementia can be overwhelming and exhausting.
 The symptoms of the disorder may keep you up at night to prevent your loved one from wandering, while your days may be filled with helping your loved one perform simple daily activities.
 You need a support group to turn to.
-There are many Alzheimer’s and dementia support groups offered by area hospitals and churches as these groups can be an amazing resource.
+There are many Alzheimer’s and dementia support groups offered by area hospitals, treatment centers, and churches as these groups can be an amazing resource.
 A local therapist may also be able to provide self-care tips to prevent caregiver burnout.